On this page:

 You'll apply heat to metal pieces to melt and fuse them during your career.
 The different types of welding include:

-- electric arc welding: heat is created as an electric current flows through an arc between the tip of the welding electrode and the metal
+- Electric arc welding: an electric current creates heat as it flows through an arc between the tip of a welding electrode and metal.

 For a typical welding project, you'll: